-Are you getting ready to start a Bullet Journal in 2020?
-Check out these 7 tips that’ll get you on the road to success in the new year and in your new Bullet Journal.
+There are also seven tips to get you on the road to success in the new year and your new Bullet Journal.

-As 2020 is approaching we all start thinking about our new year resolutions and what we want to do better in the upcoming year.
+As the new year is approaching, we all start thinking about our new year resolutions and what we want to do better in the upcoming year.

 For me when I started it was about finding a system to organize my life, and that system ended up being a Bullet Journal.
 If you’re here you might be considering this as well.